This post answers the question: Which are the top Maya sites at the Riviera Maya in Mexico?

 So for your question:

-What to do at Cancun and the Riviera Maya?
+What to do in Cancun and at the Riviera Maya?

 There is an answer: